oroeder/oroeder.github.io/index.md

 # Oliver Roeder

-I'm currently teaching data journalism at Harvard Summer School.
+I'm on the job market.
+This summer, I taught data journalism at Harvard Summer School.
 During the 2019–20 academic year, I was a [Nieman Fellow](https://nieman.harvard.edu/alumni/class-of-2020/) at Harvard University studying artificial intelligence.
 Previously, I was a senior writer and the puzzle editor at [FiveThirtyEight](http://fivethirtyeight.com/).

 Find me [on Twitter](https://twitter.com/ollie) or send me [an email](mailto:oliver_roeder@harvard.edu).